emcdona1/field_classification/README.md

 # field_classification

-The code here creates and tests a CNN model using Tensorflow and Keras that takes images of two morphologically similar plant families (*Lycopodieaceae* and *Selaginellaceae*) and trains the model to identify which is which.
+The code in this repository uses Convolutional Neural Networks (CNN) in Tensorflow/Keras to classify images of two sets of plant species (e.g. the morphologically similar plant families *Lycopodieaceae* and *Selaginellaceae*, or two species of the *Frullania* genus) based on the available corpus of images.
+Scripts are available to download and preprocess certain images, and the CNN and classification codes are designed to be generic with multiple types of images and species of plants.
+We are currently experimenting with different deep learning architectures, convolution kernels, and how each set of processes work on different corpora of images.

 ---